mkhandel/Resume-Screener/README.md

 2. Create a virtual environment in Python.
 The reason we use virtual environments is to isolate this project's environment from other projects' environments.
 Each Python project we have downloaded on our desktop can run with different versions with isolation.
 We also won't clutter one environment with dependencies from a bunch of different projects.

-2a. tell Python to run the virtual environment module, and name that folder venv: python -m venv venv
+  a. tell Python to run the virtual environment module, and name that folder venv: python -m venv venv

-2b. activate the virtual environment we just created For macOS nd Linux, source venv/bin/activate vFor Windows, env\Scripts\activate
+  b. activate the virtual environment we just created For macOS nd Linux, source venv/bin/activate vFor Windows, env\Scripts\activate